JeffMonsalve/ticket-lifecycle/README.md

 ![image](https://github.com/user-attachments/assets/70b888df-5876-4103-b73f-d21cb9513224)
 </p>
 <p>
-The assigned agent works the issue, making sure to communicate with the user at regular intervals.
-For our example, the agent identified the cause of the problem as being personal networking issues on the user’s end.
-The status was set to Resolved and an internal note was added to inform all agents involved that the customer was upset.
-The message between agents emphasized handling the issue with empathy as well as urgency during follow-up communication with the user.
-As the issue was resolved successfully, the ticket was closed.
+The assigned agent begins working on the issue, keeping the user informed with regular updates.
+In this case, the agent identified the problem as an update issue.
+Once the issue was resolved, the ticket was successfully closed.
 </p>
 <br />